dotnet/docs/docs/iot/debugging.md

 The rest of this article describes how to debug .NET apps on Raspberry Pi and similar devices remotely from a development computer.

 > [!IMPORTANT]
 > As of this writing, remotely debugging .NET 7 apps in `linux-arm` environments is unreliable and may cause the process to exit prematurely.
-This issue is under investigation. .NET 6 apps that target `linux-arm` and .NET 7 apps that target `linux-arm64` remain unaffected by this issue.
+This issue is under investigation. .NET 6 apps that target `linux-arm` and .NET 7 apps that target `linux-arm64` are unaffected.

 ::: zone pivot="vscode"